tembo-io/website/landing/src/content/docs/postgres_guides/how-to-create-views-in-postgres/how-to-create-views-in-postgres.md

 ---
-sidebar_position: 2
-tags:
-  - Postgres Basics
+title: How to Create Views in PostgreSQL
 ---

-# How to Create Views in PostgreSQL

 Imagine you're responsible for managing user data for your product, including their ID, name, and age.
 You have been asked to produce a report with a list of users older than 18; however the consumers of that view may not be allowed to see PII, like user names.
 You can create a view to provide them that limited access.